zaferkucuk/Oover/database/OOVER_DATABASE_COMPLETE_SCHEMA.md

 The Oover database is designed to support a comprehensive sports prediction application with focus on football/soccer analytics.
 The schema follows a normalized structure with proper foreign key relationships and supports:

 - Multiple sports (currently focused on football)
-- Multiple leagues across different countries
+- Multiple leagues across different countries with characteristic profiling
 - Team management with seasonal tracking
 - Match data with detailed statistics
 - User predictions and analytics